mrworf/iceshelf/PROVIDERS.md

 - You must provide either `access key id` and `secret access key`, `profile`, or the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
 - `aws config` can hold the shared AWS settings in YAML form.
+- If the bucket is missing, the backup fails unless `create: yes` is set and bucket creation succeeds.
 - Common spellings such as `glacier`, `glacier_ir`, `deep archive`, and `deep-archive` are normalized to the AWS API values automatically.
 - AWS documents S3 storage class uploads here: